DenisYakovlev/e-commerce-shop/README.md

 ### Enviroment variables

-In backend directory create .env file and put your values:
+In backend directory create .env.prod file and put your values:

-* PORT - port of application
+* PORT - port of application, use 8000 to match nginx config
 * POSTGRES_USERNAME - database user
 * POSTGRES_PASSWORD - database password
-* POSTGRES_HOST - database host
+* POSTGRES_HOST - database host, use db to match nginx config
-* POSTGRES_PORT - database port
+* POSTGRES_PORT - database port, use 5432 to match nginx config
 * JWT_SECRET - secret key for encoding/decoding jwt tokens

-In frontend directory create .env file and put your values:
+In frontend directory create .env.prod file and put your values:
-* REACT_APP_API_BASE_URL - url of backend server
+* REACT_APP_API_BASE_URL - url of backend server, must be app_url/api to match nginx config

 **If you want to run in production**, create .env.prod files for those directories and fill with your values Also, go to nginx/nginx.conf if you want to change basic config for proxy server of your application